Theme: Strengthening Science Systems

 Lessons learnt from the COVID-19 crisis show three axes of improvement that are required to ensure that science can react more efficiently to such exogenous shocks: increased agility, enhanced reliability, and a more effective science-policy-society interface.
 Using the three axes as a framework, eminent scientists from a wide variety of disciplines will investigate the barriers that confront science, the factors that may allow for these barriers to be overcome, and to advance concrete policy proposals that will allow for science to be better equipped to confront future challenges.

-Chair - Lidia Brito
+Chair of consultation meetings - Lidia Brito

 Director of UNESCO Regional Bureau for Sciences in Latin America and the Caribbean